dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

      Signals an error if *expression* evaluates to ``#f``.

-     An assertion or “assert” is a simple tool for testing that conditions hold in program code.
+     An assertion or "assert" is a simple tool for testing that conditions hold in program code.

      The *format-string* is a format string as defined on page 112 of